 - A survey will be conducted in advance to determine the amount of property to be returned and grade level totals.
 This will assist in the scheduling process. - Students and parents will be emailed to complete a property return form in advance.
-This form should be included with the return of any technology and provide both personal information of the returning student as well as a detailed list of property being returned.
+This form should be included with the return of any technology and provide both personal information of the returning student as well as a detailed list of property being returned. - Staggered parent drop off times will be scheduled to limit the number of parents arriving at the school at any one time for pickup of their child's belongings.
+This process may be integrated into the retrieval process for other property (e.g. textbooks, etc.). - Parents will be staged outside of the return area to promote physical distancing.
+Schools may opt to conduct this process outside, weather permitting. - When instructed to do so, parents will enter the drop-off area and place the returned property in a bin on the return table.
+They will then be directed to a waiting location

-68 SED, pg.
+64 SED, pg.
 86 Have knowledge of the level of access to devices and high speed broadband all students and teachers have in their places of residence; To the extent practicable, address the need to provide devices and internet access to students and teachers who currently do not have sufficient access; and

-69 SED, pg.
+65 SED, pg.
 86 Provide multiple ways for students to participate in learning and demonstrate mastery of Learning Standards in remote or blended models, especially if all students do not yet have sufficient access to devices and/or high-speed internet.

-- Staggered parent drop off times will be scheduled to limit the number of parents arriving at the school at any one time for pickup of their child's belongings.
-This process may be integrated into the retrieval process for other property (eg textbooks, etc.). - Parents will be staged outside of the return area to promote social distancing.
-Schools may opt to conduct this process outside, weather permitting. - When instructed to do so, parents will enter the drop-off area and place the returned property in a bin on the return table.
-They will then be directed to a waiting location (consider floor signage or cones), at least 6' from the return table to ensure social distancing. - The school member, wearing appropriate PPE, will review the return form and reconcile with the property being returned. - The school member will place the form and property into a bag and place it into the nearby property staging area for eventual transport and storage as determined. - Returned property will be disinfected following CDC guidelines before being placed back into inventory or serviced.
+(consider floor signage or cones), at least 6' from the return table to ensure physical distancing.

+- The school member, wearing appropriate P.P.E., will review the return form and reconcile with the property being returned. - The school member will place the form and property into a bag and place it into the nearby property staging area for eventual transport and storage as determined. - Returned property will be disinfected following CDC guidelines before being placed back into inventory or serviced.
 Schools may wish to consider a waiting period to reduce the likelihood of contaminated surfaces.
 Bags should be discarded.